sunshower-io/sunshower-ui/README.md

     3. web-services
     4. db

 You can view the service statuses by running `docker-compose -f docker-compose-dev.yml -p dev ps`.
-The ui service loads the hasli-ui src and executes `npm install && jspm install -y && gulp` for you, which is all that is required to spin up the ui.
+The ui service loads the sunshower-ui src and executes `npm install && jspm install -y && gulp` for you, which is all that is required to spin up the ui.
 Any changes at this point made to the src will be picked up and loaded automatically with gulp.

 If everything built without errors, you can pull up a browser and navigate to: [http://localhost:32770/](http://localhost:32770/)